 5 tips for managing endometriosis

 • Consider your diet.
-As mentioned earlier, if your body is not absorbing the appropriate nutrients and expelling waste/toxins as it needs to, it's only going to make you feel worse.
+If your body isn’t absorbing the appropriate nutrients and expelling waste/toxins as it needs to, it's only going to make you feel worse.
 There isn't one diet for endometriosis, but there are a few guidelines that can help:

 • Buy food as close to its natural state and prepare your own meals as often as possible - eat lots of veggies!

-• Buy organic where possible and reduce the amount of toxins you consume.
+• Buy organic where / if possible and reduce the amount of toxins you consume.

-• Eat plenty of healthy fats found in olive oil and wild salmon as they are anti-inflammatory.
+• Eat plenty of healthy fats that can be found in nuts, seeds, fish and olive oil as they are anti-inflammatory.

 • Reduce your stress levels.
-By allowing your body to rest appropriately it will switch on your parasympathetic nervous system and allow your body to do things such as; conserve energy, digest food and reproduce.
+By allowing your body to rest appropriately it will switch on your parasympathetic nervous system and allow your body to do things such as; conserve energy and digest food.
 Find your happy place!
 Whether it's playing sport, painting or going for a walk in nature - just do something that gives you time to nourish your body and mind.
-Not surprisingly, I recommend yoga and meditation as it provides benefits for both body and mind and can help manage pain.
-Restorative yoga is brilliant for when you are unwell and not up to doing exercise.

 Previous